 Please note: From 1 March 2022, the 45 existing State Environmental Planning Policies (SEPPs) have been consolidated into 11 policies.

 Any references on this page to any of the amended SEPPs outlined on the Department of Planning and Environment's website should be replaced with the new applicable consolidated policy.

 In response to the unprecedented growth in the flying-fox population at the Water Gardens in 2016, a Dispersal Plan was developed and dispersal was subsequently undertaken.

 The plan outlined costs, timeframes, methods, risks and alternative action.
 During development, Council considered immediate and long-term impacts on the community, feedback from the community, likely risks and advice from flying-fox experts and other government departments, legislation, finances and other resources.

-The plan was assessed and approved by the NSW Office of Environment and Heritage (OEH), now known as the Department of Planning, Industry and Environment (DPIE).
+The plan was assessed and approved by the NSW Office of Environment and Heritage (OEH), now known as the Department of Planning and Environment (DPE).

 Although this Dispersal Plan is dated from 2016 to 2019, the information in this plan is still relevant to guide any dispersal activities under Councils current Threatened Species License – Approval for Dispersal, which expires on the 30 June 2023.

 National Interest Exemption from the Commonwealth Department of Environment

 On 17 May 2016, Council’s application for a National Interest Exemption was granted by the Federal Minister for Environment:

 - View the National Interest Exemption on the Australian Government Department of Agriculture, Water and the Environment's website.